Learn how a Power Law mindset helps venture capitalists and innovation leaders alike diversify their interests and successfully hedge their bets.

 Benefits of Diversification Through Innovation Power Law:

-You no longer have to focus on just a few ideas at a time.
 More often than not, innovation leaders face the dilemma of which ideas to fund and which ideas to kill.
 Status quo forces them to go all-in on a few projects a year, but Innovation Power Law and the Productable approach to innovation changes that.
 Start with a diversified (and plentiful) portfolio of ideas then use a sustainable innovation process to validate and decide which ideas move forward.

 You no longer have to expect every idea to scale and succeed.
 Going all-in on a few projects a year creates the unrealistic expectation that all or most of those projects will succeed.
 Afterall, you did just sink your entire budget into a few ideas, so they better!
 Innovation Power Law fixes this.
 We set the expectation that at least 60 percent of your innovation projects will fail, most of them in early phases of development.
 Planning for failure is a huge part of hedging your innovation bets and getting closer to the big win.